codelitdev/courselit/apps/docs/src/pages/en/self-hosting/self-host.md

 ---
-title: Self Hosting CourseLit
+title: CourseLit Self Hosting Guide
-description: Hosting CourseLit on your own server
+description: CourseLit Self Hosting Guide
-layout: ../../layouts/MainLayout.astro
+layout: ../../../layouts/MainLayout.astro
 ---

 We offer two ways to self-host CourseLit, which are as follows.